SergeySatskiy/codimension/doc/colorschemes/colorschemes.md

 Codimension uses skins to define how certain elements of the user interface will look like.
 A skin is a set of files which reside in a designated directory.
 The files are:
-- app.css: application style sheet
+- app.css: the application style sheet
 - skin.json: general settings
 - cflow.json: control flow diagram settings